 For more information about Eastern Equine encephalitis virus, visit the CDC EEEV webpage.

 While equine cases are occasionally detected, human EEEV disease is rare in Indiana.
 No cases were reported from 2013–2017.
-For more information, please visit our annual report pages.
+For more information, please visit:

 For maps showing recent EEEV infections in people, horses, and mosquitoes, click here.

 National statistics for EEEV disease can be found at the CDC EEEV Statistics and Maps webpage.

 For EEEV disease diagnosis, treatment, and testing information, click here.